 Making an animal you already live with an ESA can be a fairly simple process.
 To obtain housing rights for your emotional support animal, you need a licensed mental health professional’s letter, and US Service Animals makes it easy to receive one, if you qualify.

-If you would like to see if you qualify for an evaluation with one of our mental health clinicians, please call (985) 242-7207 or email [email protected] Our mental health experts can do a consultation via telephone to see if you qualify for emotional support animal.
-If they determine that you suffer from a condition defined in DSM-V and you are approved, we can deliver your letter via email the same day.
+If you would like to see if you qualify for an evaluation with one of our mental health clinicians, please call (985) 242-7207 or email [email protected].
+Our mental health experts can do a consultation via telephone to see if you qualify for an emotional support animal.
+If they determine that you suffer from a condition defined in DSM-V and you are approved, we can deliver your letter via email, sometimes as soon as the same day.

 Do I Need to Train My Emotional Support Animal?